christianalfoni/impact/docs/giving-up-react.md

 I must have been a magnet to productivity tools, cause that is all I have been working on since.
 Managing a lot of client state due to complex user interfaces that has a high degree of interactivity.
 To manage all this complexity I built tools like [Cerebral](https://cerebraljs.com/), later [Overmind](https://overmindjs.org/) and written a myriad of articles like [Value comparison VS mutation tracking](https://medium.com/itnext/updating-uis-value-comparison-vs-mutation-tracking-9f6fe912dd9a), [Reducing the pain of developing apps](https://medium.com/@christianalfoni/reducing-the-pain-of-developing-apps-cd10b2e6a83c), [UI as an implementation detail](https://medium.com/swlh/ui-as-an-implementation-detail-7fb9f952fb43) etc. My most recent work has been at [CodeSandbox](https://codesandbox.io).

 In this article I am going to share some strong opinions about React.
 I will do my best to explain the source of the frustration.
 Nevertheless React is a tool I honestly owe my whole career to.
 My time with React has in no way been a waste of time.
 It has been exceptionally educational, helped me contritube to open source and led my to amazing career opportunities.
 That said, I want to simplify the process of building productivity types of applications, balancing moving fast and ability to scale.
-Allow juniors and seniors in the same team feel productive and spend time on what matters, creating an amazing user experience.
+Allow juniors and seniors in the same team feel productive and spend time on what matters; creating an amazing user experience.
 Over time React has added more and more friction to reaching that goal.

 ## User interfaces as a function of state